-No one plans to waste money purposely… but sometimes it happens, especially when it comes to our Frederick homes.
+Longmont homeowners, no one plans to waste money purposely… but sometimes it happens, especially when it comes to our Longmont homes.
 As a first-time homeowner (and even those who are more seasoned), you don’t want your excitement over a home to crank-up your spending.

 Owning a home already adds new expenses compared to renting.
 At any point in time, you have to spend money unexpectedly for a repair or a replacement, so make sure you always have enough savings on hand and avoid making any of these costly spending mistakes.

 Keep in mind that these are great tips whether you just moved in or have lived in your home for a while: